brainworxx/kreXX-TYPO3-Extension/Documentation/Changelog/Index.rst

     - [Feature] Added a special analysis for the dataviewer values in fluid.
     - [Change] Moved the overwrites from the GLOBALS to a static class
     - [Change] Prettified the display of sourcecode in the backtrace in the smoky grey skin.
-    - [Change] Removed the option for the atomatic registration of the fatal error handler.
+    - [Change] Removed the option for the automatic registration of the fatal error handler.
     - [Change] Lots of micro optimizations.
     - [Change] Simplified array analysis is now configurable.
     - [Change] Renamed the 'Backtrace' config group to 'pruneOutput'.